 WHO is liable for a settlement crash?

 Ultimately, the parties themselves are liable.
-Even if the crash is caused by a bank’s delay, you will still be responsible under the contract.
+Even if the crash is caused by your bank, you will still be responsible under the contract.
 If the crash is caused by the vendor, purchasers have very little recourse other than to issue a default notice, requiring settlement within 14 days and payment of related costs, or else the purchaser may terminate and be refunded their deposit.
 If the crash is caused by the purchaser, the consequences are more severe as you will be liable for penalty interest for every day of delay.
-At the standard rate of 11.5% pa this quickly adds up.
+At the standard rate of 12% pa this quickly adds up.

-If the purchase price is $1 million, the purchaser will owe $315 per day of default – or more.
+If the purchase price is $1 million, the purchaser will owe approx $300 per day of default – or more depending on the contract.

 The vendor can also issue a default notice and terminate the contract, in which case they may keep the deposit and sue for damages, or resell and recover any deficiency in price.